defilogist/awesome-solana-airdrops/guides/jupiter.md

 ## Risks

-The platform is battle-hardened, but like any app there is still a risk that the platform is compromised.
+The platform is battle-hardened, but like any app there is still a risk that the platform get compromised.

 ## Release Date